avocado-framework/avocado-vt/docs/source/cartesian/CartesianConfigReference-KVM-monitors.rst

 The monitor type is defined by `monitor\_type <monitor_type>`_.

-Here's a more detailed exaplanation of the configuration snippet above:
+Here's a more detailed explanation of the configuration snippet above:

 ::